chiang-yuan/culsm/README.md

 ## Build

 To buld `culsm` on your device, GPU architecture must be specified at the time of compilation.
-In `Makefile`, make sure the `NVFLAGS` fit your device.
+In `build/Makefile`, make sure the `NVFLAGS` fit your device.

 ```shell
 NVFLAGS = 	-O3 -I$(CUDIR)/include -m64 -arch=compute_75 -code=sm_75 -Xptxas -v -rdc=true